nguyenphuminh/casio-coding/docs/en/Casio Coding.md

 ### II.5.
 Branching and conditions

-In Casio, there is no if statements, so we will use maths to solve this problem.
+In Casio, there are no if statements, so we will use maths to solve this problem.
 What we need to achieve is an expression where if one condition is true, returns a value, or else returns a different value.
 In reality, there are multiple approaches to this, but I will list out some that I use most frequently.

 #### Absolute

 Absolutes of numbers can be regarded as a conditional expression where if n >= 0, return n, or else return -n.

 We can apply this trick in certain problems, such as finding the maximum or minimum between 2 numbers.
-We know that the sum of their sum and difference divided by 2 results in the maximum, while the difference of their sum and difference divided by 2 results in the minium.
+We know that the sum of their sum and difference divided by 2 results in the maximum, while the difference of their sum and difference divided by 2 results in the minimum.
 But how can we get the positive difference without knowing which one is larger between 2 numbers?
 We use absolutes, as demonstrated below:

 Get maximum: